 The waters around the islands have the highest number of coral species in the Mexican Pacific, which helps support an ecosystem with 366 species of fish, including 26 found nowhere else.
 Four species of sea turtles nest, feed, and breed on the archipelago, while at least 28 species of sharks have been observed in the region.
 Humpback whales, which seek warmer waters for their calving grounds, make their winter home in Revillagigedo.

-The islands and their seamounts are located at the convergence of the cooler waters of the California Current and the warmer waters of the Mexican Coastal Current.
+The islands and their seamounts are located at the convergence of the cooler waters of the California Current and the warmer waters of the North Equatorial current.
 This mixing of currents creates conditions that allow for upwellings that bring nutrients from the ocean floor to the surface, nutrients that support areas rich in marine life.
 The region also contains significant underwater volcanic features, including lava flows and hydrothermal vents that support diverse ecosystems without any sunlight and under some of the most extreme conditions on Earth.

-In September 2017, Mexico’s government announced the start of a public consultation that could lead to the creation of a fully protected marine park surrounding the Revillagigedo islands.
-The park would total 148,087 square kilometers (57,177 square miles), an area the size of the Yucatan Peninsula on the country’s eastern coast.
-Fulfilling this commitment would help Mexico protect marine life throughout the islands and preserve an important hub of connectivity for species that migrate across the Pacific.
+On Nov.
+24, 2017, Mexican President Enrique Peña Nieto signed a decree creating the Revillagigedo Archipelago National Park.
+The park spans 148,087 square kilometers (57,177 square miles), an area the size of the Yucatan Peninsula on the country’s eastern coast.
+This action will help Mexico protect marine life throughout the islands and preserve an important hub of connectivity for species that migrate across the Pacific.

 Pew Bertarelli Ocean Legacy Project